Snarkdoof/cryocore/docker/README.txt

 Also think about adding your user to the "docker" group (edit /etc/groups, find docker and add your username at the end - then re-login).
 The "groups" command should then list "docker".
 Otherwise, you will have to run docker with sudo.

-Build "cryocore" docker to see that all works ./build-docker.sh cryocore
+Build "cryocloud" docker to see that all works ./build-docker.sh cryocloud

 It should build.
 Try running
-docker run cryocore TailLog.py  - it should list some logs.
+docker run cryocloud TailLog.py  - it should list some logs.

 _________________
 Development